 It is proposed that the SkyPath will be enclosed as it passes under the bridge and lands at Northcote Point onto Princes Street adjacent to Stokes Point reserve.
 This section of the SkyPath will be formed with the rib beams on both sides and enclosed with a woven metal mesh to reduce possible noise and light issues with the adjacent properties.
 This will be a semi permeable material as, given the background noise of the motorway, it is not expected that pedestrians and cyclists using SkyPath will create noise disturbance to the neighbouring residents.

 19. What is the timeframe for SkyPath?

-SkyPath has been in hiatus since resource consent was granted late last year.
+SkyPath has been in hiatus since resource consent was granted in December 2016.
 The proposed PPP to deliver SkyPath fell over in February when consortium partner Downer Construction advised SkyPath was too small and unique to work as a PPP.

 20. Who were the designers of the SkyPath design approved for resource consent and what was the design approach?

 The design of SkyPath requires the expertise of a number of disciplines and it is being carried out by a collaboration of some of New Zealand’s leading designers through a workshop process and with reviews by the NZTA, Auckland Council Planning team, the Urban Design Panel and Pānuku Development Auckland’s Technical Advisory Group.